peterkaminski/ai101-peterkaminski-wiki/What's New.md

 # What's New

+_This page is maintained by hand, and it's currently out of date._

+_Check [All Pages](/all-pages.html)  for an automated list, and click the column you want to sort by._

 ## 2024-02-07

 - [[How to use exiftool to retrieve the image prompt from a Midjourney PNG file]]